samuelxyz/drg-analysis/memes.md

 * Additional steps required to kill the enemy (such as hunting down vartok nodes, cycling multiple phases of bosses, visually identifying a cloaked Stalker, etc)
 * Tendency of the enemy to appear in large numbers (such as shockers or swarmers) which makes single-target weapons much less effective against them than specialized lingering AOE weapons

 Earlier, I mentioned that Scout is popularly assigned to high-value targets and can assist with bullshit targets.
 The role of the other classes is more varied.
 In classic team compositions, Driller handles the trash enemies while Gunner and Engineer flex across the non-trash categories, including assisting Scout with high-value targets if needed.
+(In high difficulties, "if needed" basically means "all the time".)

 However, even in this classic composition, the roles are not hard rules.
 Some difficulties spawn high-value targets in such numbers that Driller's primaries are actually best suited to dealing with them.
-Driller can also end up TCFing large numbers of large single targets such as praetorians and (I forgot to add them) sentinels.
+Driller can also end up TCFing large numbers of LSTs such as praetorians.
+(Should we even call them large *single* targets in that case?)
 If Driller is downed or occupied elsewhere, Gunner and Engineer often still have some form of higher-cost trash clear such as grenades and breach cutter.
 Meanwhile, a huge array of nonstandard team compositions exist in which Gunner may instead be the main trash clear, or the task is split across several classes, or not all four classes are even present.
 It is up to the team in each varied case to plan ahead and make sure there is some way to deal with every enemy, even if the result does not adhere to popular conceptions of standard class roles.

 ## DRG Mechanics Iceberg

 DRG has many mechanics, many of which are not documented anywhere in the game itself and some of which are not even documented on [the official wiki](https://deeprockgalactic.wiki.gg/wiki/Deep_Rock_Galactic_Wiki).
-Additionally, players have devised strategies and techniques that are passed around through the community and tend to be learned over time, but are essentially learned through random encounter with community members.
-Thus, some are naturally less commonly known.
+Additionally, players have devised strategies and techniques that are passed around through the community and are learned over time through random encounter with community members.
+Thus, some are naturally less well known.

 This iceberg is not comprehensive and I also am not at all confident about how well-known each item actually is.
 However, it was fun to think of many entries at varying levels of obscurity and try to place them.